Hashtag Web3 Logo

 Remote Work in Web3: The New Normal

 Web3 is remote-native.
-This guide covers how to succeed in a globally distributed, asynchronous work environment, from communication best practices to the tools you need to thrive.
+This guide covers how to succeed in a globally distributed, asynchronous work environment, from communication best practices to the.

 The Web3 revolution is not just decentralizing technology; it's decentralizing the workplace itself.
 More than any other industry, Web3 is built on a remote-first foundation.
 The ethos of decentralization, which values global, permissionless access, naturally extends to its workforce.
 Teams are spread across every continent, and collaboration happens asynchronously across dozens of time zones.
 For many, this is the ultimate dream: the ability to work on cutting-edge technology from anywhere in the world.